Do you want to track key metrics like email signups or sales for your site?

 What Are Goals in Google Analytics?

-Goals are user interactions that you can track using Google Analytics.
+Goals are user interactions that you could track in the older version of Google Analytics called Universal Analytics.

-Why You Need to Create Good Goals in Google Analytics
+Why Would You Need to Create Good Goals in Google Analytics

-With goals, you can find out all sorts of details about your site.
+Previously with goals, you could find out all sorts of details about your WordPress site.
+However, the new events tracking system also helps you uncover the same user behavior on your site.
 For instance:

-- If you sell digital products, you could use goals to find out which sources are driving the most sales.
+- If you sell digital products, you could find out which sources are driving the most sales.

-- If you run an eCommerce store, you could use goals to see where customers will most likely abandon the checkout process.
+- If you run an eCommerce store, you could see where customers will most likely abandon the checkout process.

-- If you’re a personal trainer with a fitness blog, you could use goals to see which posts encourage prospects to fill out your contact form.
+- If you’re a personal trainer with a fitness blog, you could see which posts encourage prospects to fill out your contact form.

-Creating the right goals for your site is important.
+Creating the right goals and events to track for your site was very important.
 If you have an online store, there’s not much point in setting a goal to track how many people visit your About page.
-Instead, your goal should be how many customers buy from you.
+Instead, you should track how many customers buy from you.

-Let’s look at how to set up goals in Google Analytics.
+Let’s look at how to set up goals in Google Analytics 4.
 Here’s what we’re going to cover.
 Use the quick links to jump straight to that part of the tutorial:

 Setting Up Google Analytics in WordPress with MonsterInsights